remix-run/remix/docs/tutorials/jokes.md

 `/jokes/:jokeId`

 Here the parameter `$jokeId` can be anything, and we can lookup that part of the URL up in the database to display the right joke.
-To make a parameterized route, we use the `$` character in the filename. ([Read more about the convention here][read-more-about-the-convention-here]).
+To make a parameterized route, we use the `$` character in the filename. ([Read more about the convention here][the-route-filename-convention]).

 💿 Create a new route at `app/routes/jokes/$jokeId.tsx`.
 Don't worry too much about what it displays for now (we don't have a database set up yet!):